Residence permit for adopted child

 The following requirements apply to you and your adopted child:

-- You and your adopted child meet the general requirements that apply to everyone.
+- Your adopted child meets the general requirements that apply to everyone.

 - You meet all of the following requirements under the Placement of Foreign Children for Adoption Act (Wobka):